Meng-Zhaoru/Visual-Transit-Simulator/TEAM_PE.md

 1. Each member in my team should understand the distribution of work and finished the work before the deadline.
 ## Team Member Names
 **Step 3: Please enter your name.
 Each one of the team members should add the name through a different commit.
 For example, student A adds their name and commits, then student B adds their name and commits.**
-Rui Wang,    Liu Ke,  Zhaoru Meng
+Rui Wang,    Ke Liu,  Zhaoru Meng